DrorHarari/keypirinha-ppl/README.md

 The easiest way to install Ppl is to use the [PackageControl](https://github.com/ueffel/Keypirinha-PackageControl) plugin's InstallPackage command.
 For manual installation simply download the ppl.keypirinha-package file from the Releases page of this repository to the Keypirinha\portable\Profile\InstalledPackages folder.

 Before using the plugin, you need to generate the contacts.json file - this is done automatically by the etc\make_contacts.py program.
 Please see that program for detailed instructions for how to use it.
 The process is a little involved because it currently cannot be done from Keypirinha.
+A contacts.json-sample is provided in the etc folder of this repository - it can be copied to the Keypirinha's User folder as contacts.json to see how it works.

 ## Credits ##